maclean-lab/singlecell-parinf/cell_lists/README.md

 trajectory for the cell to be included in the cell list.
 In other words, if the trajectory of a cell is lower than `min_peak` everywhere, it will not be in the list.
+* `note` is optional and can be one of the following:
-* `deterministic|stochastic` is an optional descriptor, which indicates whether new nodes are added to the FIFO queue of BFS or stack of DFS in a deterministic or stochastic manner.
+    * `deterministic` or `stochastic` indicates whether new nodes are added to the FIFO queue of BFS or stack of DFS in a deterministic or stochastic manner.
+    * `reversed_{branch_cell_id}_{idx}` is appended for reversed cell lists from an existing DFS or BFS list.
+Lists with the same `branch_cell_id` share the same tail starting from the cell with numeric ID `branch_cell_id` but may have different heads before that cell.

 ### File content
 Each file contains a tab-delimited table.